 - Property, asset, and debt division

-What Is the Uncontested Divorce Process?
+What is the Uncontested Divorce Process?

+- Meet the residency requirements.
 When you and your spouse agree to pursue an uncontested divorce, one of you, the plaintiff, must meet state and county residency requirements.
 As such you must have been an Ohio resident for at least six months and lived in the county in which you are filing for at least 90 days.

+- Submit a written agreement and go to your hearing.
 Only one of you needs to show up at the final hearing to confirm agreement on all matters concerning your divorce.
 Before this hearing, both spouses must have submitted a written agreement, usually prepared and/or reviewed by their lawyers, that covers all relevant topics.

+- Sign the Final Decree of Divorce.
 The judge reviews the agreement and includes them into their Final Decree of Divorce that both spouses must sign.
 The full uncontested divorce process usually takes only a few months.